 What started as a small group of concerned community members representing several sectors across the county, has grown into a large coalition with 75+ members and partners committed to reducing substance use and empowering youth in Transylvania County.

-Over the past 6 years of funding, the coalition has and continues to work to change community norms, reduce access and availability of drugs and alcohol, promote recovery, and reduce harm.
+Since 2010, the coalition has and continues to work to change community norms, reduce access and availability of drugs and alcohol, promote recovery, and reduce harm.

 The CARE Coalition is supported by paid staff but is advised and relies heavily on the decisions and work of its members.
 These members are representatives from throughout the community, including these 12 key sectors:

-The Drug-Free Communities (DFC) grant is the C.A.R.E.
-Coalition’s main source of funding and the main driving force behind the work that we do.
+The Drug-Free Communities (DFC) grant is the CARE Coalition’s main source of funding and the main driving force behind the work that we do.
 The DFC grant can be granted for a total of ten years but is separated into years 1-5 and years 6-10.
 Coalitions are required to reapply for years 6-10 to be able to continue their work.
-In 2019, the C.A.R.E.
-Coalition was awarded years 6-10 of the grant, $125,000 per year, to continue the coalition’s work on substance misuse prevention among Brevard-area youth through 2024!
+In 2019, the CARE Coalition was awarded years 6-10 of the grant, $125,000 per year, to continue the coalition’s work on substance misuse prevention among Brevard-area youth through 2024!

 Dogwood Health Trust Grant